 Thomas Sully made one other exquisite portrait of Fanny as a stage character during this period.
 Below is his version of her as Julia in The Hunchback by James Sheridan Knowles.
 Fanny gave her 'farewell' performance in Philadelphia in this role, at the Walnut Street Theatre, in June of 1834.
 The painting is still in Philadelphia, in the collection of The Rosenbach museum and library on Delancey St. near Rittenhouse Square.

-Not shown here is Sully's portrait "Fanny Kemble as Herself" (1834) is in the collection of the White House in Washington D.C.
+Not shown here is Sully's portrait "Fanny Kemble as Herself" (1834) which is in the collection of the White House in Washington D.C.
 It is the image we have used to accompany this episode of the podcast.
 Fanny seems to have owned it herself, and passed it on to her daughter, Sarah Butler Wister.
 It's not clear to me how it got to the White House, perhaps her grandson Owen Wister, who was a friend of President Theodore Roosevelt, had something to do with it.
-I've written about that painting in more detail on our Facebook page.

 Many prints of Fanny and Charles Kemble, made from paintings by London painters in 1830, were widely distributed on both sides of the Atlantic even before their trip to America.
 Here are two such prints, in which the famous Kemble aquiline nose can be clearly seen on both the daughter and her father.
 (The captions are from an autobiography by the actress and manager Louisa Lane Drew, who saw Fanny perform when she was a child.)